dadarthnull/heldenreise-vault/HeldenreiseVault/NPCs/Monsters/Undead Warmage - TBD.md

 - _Mass Shield:_ As a bonus action, the Warmage projects arcane barriers onto up to four allies within 60ft.
 Each gains 2d8+5 temporary HP and resistance to elemental damage (fire, cold, lightning) until the start of the Warmage's next turn.

 - _Elemental Infusion:_ As a bonus action, the Warmage touches an ally's weapon or an undead ally's natural attacks.
 For 1 minute, that weapon deals an additional 2d6 damage of a chosen elemental type (fire, cold, or lightning) on each hit.

+## Build 2
+**Base:** **Elemental Lance.** Ranged spell-strike (120 ft).
+On hit, deal **33** damage; the Warmage chooses fire, cold, or lightning each attack.

+**Signature:** **War Triad Volley.** The Warmage targets three points it can see within 120 ft (each point can be the same).
+Each creature within 10 ft of a point makes a DC 19 Dex save, taking **36** elemental damage (Warmage chooses fire/cold/lightning per point) on a failure, or half on a success.

+**Reaction:** **Battle Ward.** When the Warmage or an ally within 30 ft is hit, reduce the damage by **18** and the Warmage chooses: the attacker takes **10** elemental damage (fire/cold/lightning), or the protected creature can immediately move 10 ft without provoking opportunity attacks.

+**Feat (once per combat):** **Haste Protocol.** One ally within 60 ft gains: +10 ft speed, advantage on Dex saves, and +1 extra attack (or equivalent extra strike) on its next turn.
+**Feat (once per combat):** **Elemental Screen.** For 2 rounds, the Warmage and undead allies within 20 ft gain resistance to one chosen element (fire/cold/lightning).
+The first time each round an ally benefits, an enemy within 20 ft takes **8** force damage (ward backlash).
+**Feat (once per combat):** **Sapping Chill.** One creature within 90 ft makes a DC 19 Con save or its speed becomes 0 until the end of its next turn, and it takes **18** cold damage.

+## Build 3

+- **Base:** _Tri-Element Volley._ Ranged Spell Attack: +10 to hit, range 120 ft., three different targets possible.
+The Warmage fires one Fire, one Cold, and one Lightning bolt.
+Hit: 4d8+6 damage of the respective type.
+- **Signature:** _Overload Core._ The Warmage channels energy until it effectively becomes a bomb.
+It selects a 20-foot radius area.
+At the start of its _next_ turn, that area explodes for 12d10 fire damage (DC 17 Dex save for half).
+This forces players to move.
+(Recharge 5-6).
+- **Reaction:** _Ice Block._ When hit by a critical hit or an attack that deals more than 40 damage, the Warmage encases itself in ice.
+It becomes immune to all damage until the start of its next turn, but it cannot take any actions or move during the immunity.
+- **Feat:** _Conduction._ (Passive) If the Warmage takes Lightning damage, it does not take damage.
+Instead, its next attack deals an additional 20 Lightning damage.